malloryfreeberg/training-material/topics/transcriptomics/tutorials/rb-rnaseq/tutorial.md

 ### Strand-specific RNAseq

-RNAs that are typically targeted in RNAseq experiments are single stranded (e.g., mRNAs) and thus have polarity (5' and 3' ends that are functionally distinct):
+RNAs that are typically targeted in RNAseq experiments are single stranded (*e.g.*, mRNAs) and thus have polarity (5' and 3' ends that are functionally distinct):

 ![Relationship between DNA and RNA orientation](../../images/dna_rna.png)